-When it comes to guitars, great tone and easy playability are priceless attributes that, unfortunately, come at a price.
+When it comes to guitars, great tone and easy playability are priceless attributes that often come at a price.
 But that's not the case with these budget-friendly beauties.

 But fear not—a six- (or seven-) string boasting top-notch features doesn’t have to cost an arm and a leg.
-Below, Guitar World has compiled a list of 10 killer electrics in a variety of styles that all sell for under $1,000 that offer styles for every type of guitarist.
+Below, Guitar World has compiled a list of the 10 best electric guitars under $1,000 that offer styles for every type of guitarist.
 Whether you prefer single- or double-cut, maple or mahogany, fixed bridge or Floyd Rose, or single-coil or humbucker, there’s guaranteed to be a guitar here for you.

 Studio rats and road dogs alike will revel in discovering an instrument with the tone, playability and style worthy of being crowned a “number-one axe.”